 In most of Ana’s stories, she is more of a muse or a catalyst — the inspiration for dark, vampiric dreams in “Understudy” and “The Blood of Dreams,” and a messenger of peaceful transition in “Last Kiss”.
 This latest story however features her as a main character and is the first time I have really touched on her past and her nature, a background I hope will feed many tales in the future.

 Ana is not your typical succubus; she’s a modern girl who came into her full power right around 1900.
+She is a mature woman with a young soul, and a total MILF.
+The kind of character who would not look out of place on a site such as sexmature.xxx.
 Apart from the usual succubus mischief, arousing and gratifying sleepers, she also lives in a world of externalized dreams, the theater, movies, radio, all the visions and nightmares that defined the 20th Century and that continue to haunt us today.
 Someday I would love to compile her history as an episodic novel, and who knows, maybe I will…

 Here’s a short excerpt from “The Sorcerer’s Catch.”
 Look for the complete anthology in October 2012!